 A self-employed individual of great skill in the manual arts who produces items that are all or partly (>50%) made by hand or with a hands-on process in the home and selling/distributing to individual consumers via events or direct sale.
 A craftsperson does not utilize any fully automated processes and has no paid employees.

 To apply, go to Direct Licensing Hub and click "Apply for license."
 Purdue and CLC will review the application and products for approval.
 If approved, the crafter will be notified by CLC.
-The license is good for one fiscal year, starting from the date of an executed agreement.
+The license is good for one calendar year, starting from the date of an executed agreement and expiring at the end of the same calendar year in which the agreement was executed.
 No mail applications will be reviewed.

 The application form should be completed and submitted online.
 No mail applications will be reviewed.
-A license agreement will be sent to the crafter for signature once the applications and photos/samples are reviewed and approved.
+A license agreement will be sent to the crafter via Adobe Sign for signature once the applications and photos/samples are reviewed and approved.
 The signed agreement should be returned to CLC with a check made payable to CLC.
-There is a $200 annual licensing fee.
+There is a $300 annual licensing fee.

-A $200 annual licensing fee will be charged by Purdue University on an annual basis.
+A $300 annual licensing fee will be charged by Purdue University on an annual basis.
 Crafters are allowed to sell up to 500 units or $2,500 in sales revenue annually.
-Crafters are also required to affix “Officially Licensed Collegiate Product” holograms on products.

 Items that are unique, handmade and of an underrepresented category.
 Categories that are not permitted include:

 - Consumable items/items used on or in the body

 - Potentially other items on a case-by-case basis

 This license allows for sales to individual consumers only, and does not allow for wholesale or third party vendor/distributor sales.
 All items must be approved by Purdue Trademarks and Licensing prior to listing or displaying for sale.
 Samples may be required for some items.
 Craftsperson can only sell products at the following locations if crafter contact information is provided and the license certificate is displayed:

 - Flea markets